ShingekiNoChikungunya/write-ups/BCACTF-2024/pwnage/README.md

 &(first_var[-2]) = first_var - 0x10
 ```

-With the provided address being represented as CURR.
+With the provided address being represented as `CURR`.
 The memory should look something like this:

 ```C
 CURR        stackframe